awsdocs/aws-config-developer-guide/doc_source/cloudfront-viewer-policy-https.md

 # cloudfront\-viewer\-policy\-https<a name="cloudfront-viewer-policy-https"></a>

 Checks whether your Amazon CloudFront distributions use HTTPS \(directly or via a redirection\)\.
-The rule is NON\_COMPLIANT if the value of `ViewerProtocolPolicy` is set to allow\-all for `defaultCacheBehavior` or for `cacheBehaviors`\.
-This means that the rule is non compliant when viewers can use HTTP or HTTPS\.
+The rule is NON\_COMPLIANT if the value of ViewerProtocolPolicy is set to 'allow\-all' for the defaultCacheBehavior or for the cacheBehaviors\.

 **Identifier:** CLOUDFRONT\_VIEWER\_POLICY\_HTTPS